Offers and Negotiations

 If you are considering multiple offers, take your time to do thorough research and pick the best option for you.
 If you have an offer but are waiting for a decision from an organization that you would prefer, request an extension on the original offer so that you can evaluate them both side-by-side.

 For guidance on negotiating and evaluating the offer, review the below information.
-After you do some research, if you'd like more support or to talk through the negotiation process, we recommend scheduling an Offers & Negotiations appointment.
+After you do some research, if you'd like more support or to talk through the negotiation process, we recommend scheduling a Job Offer Advising appointment.

 Asking for an Extension